armanjindal/armanjindal.github.io/_posts/2020-07-24-pandemic-and-peacefulness-part-1.markdown

 I do not think there is a clear, clinical way to tease the two apart.
 I anticipate many think that the conceptual distinction loses its value because it cannot be objectively identified across patients to categorize suffering.
 I recognize the lack of objectivity as a practical limitation, which makes *duhkha* prone to misuse or misidentification, but not as a problem by itself.
 To, based on a need for objectivity, reduce psychological suffering to biology is inexcusably harmful.
 The fetish for objectivity is one I will discuss in part III of the essay.

 Unlike medical treatment, a treatment that focuses on perception increases the sense of agency rather than diminishes it.
-This feeling a sense of agency increases resiliance.
-The correlation between resiliance and better mental health is significant[^7]. *duhkha* can be something each of us can overcome with meditation, and it is an empowering process.
-We can find confidence and refuge in treating ourselves.
-I am arguing for a place for meditation in addition to, and not (necessarily) in place of, existing mental health treatments—a place it deserves in medical systems and for ourselves.
+This sense of agency increases resilience, and leads to better mental health[^7]. *Duhkha* can be something each of us can overcome with meditation, and it is an empowering process.
+One finds confidence in treating themselves.
+I am arguing for a place for meditation in addition to, and not (necessarily) in place of, existing mental health treatments.
+It is a place it deserves in medical systems and in society for everyone's wellbeing.

 ### Conclusion
 Meditation is not a silver bullet for suffering, mental disorders, happiness, a good life, or for society's challenges.
 Non-judgmental observation of the mind and body develops self-understanding and awareness.
 Equipped with the meditator's perspective, we can better understanding of dukkha.
 With it, one can navigate and experience life more fully.